 Join the sisterhood that is flat track roller derby today!!

 Skater dues are $50 a month (or pay $150 up front for all 15 weeks and save $50), plus $50 for the year for Skater Insurance through the Canadian Roller Derby Insurance (CRDI).
 Referees are considered volunteers and can participate in New Skater Training and Officiating Training for free, but still require skater insurance.

 When does the training program take place?

 - 7:30-7:45 Optional Cool down & stretch

-Sideline Skating at our other practices is recommended to help develop the skills you are taught on Mondays, and you will also be encouraged to participate in drills during our Intermediate practices after you've learned the basics of skating in the Fresh Meat Program.
+Sideline Skating at our other practices is recommended to help develop the skills you are taught on Mondays, and you will also be encouraged to participate in drills during our Intermediate practices after you've learned the basics of skating in the New Skater Program.